- Our Program

 Thank you for your interest in Second Nature.
 Second Nature is a licensed treatment program which uses the wilderness setting as a clinically-focused intervention to teach students accountability, communication skills and healthy emotional and behavioral habits.
 Second Nature base is located in Duchesne, Utah in the Uinta basin.
 During the summer months we operate in the Uintas mountain range and in the winter the high desert just north of Nine Mile Canyon on Bureau of Land Management property.
 Duchesne is a two hour drive from Salt Lake City, Utah.

-For more information, please contact our Recruiter, firstname.lastname@example.org Field Directors, email@example.com, or firstname.lastname@example.org.
+For more information, please contact our Recruiter, email@example.com or Field Directors firstname.lastname@example.org, or email@example.com.

 Please include cover letter, resume and certifications with completed application.
 Further instructions provided in application.